-The parcel of state trust land is used by a variety of wildlife species typical of use on undeveloped lands throughout the country.
-Wildlife populations can be affected by land use activities associated with livestock grazing, residential development, or agricultural practices.
-A variety of wildlife species including sage grouse, mule deer, whitetail deer, antelope, fox, coyotes, mountain lion, and numerous non-game birds use the tract during various times of the year.
-A search of the Montana Natural Heritage Program database indicated there is a greater landscape for sage grouse habitat in eastern Montana.
-This state trust land parcel is in the greater general landscape.
+The parcel of state trust land is used by a variety of wildlife species typical of use on undeveloped lands throughout the county.
+Wildlife populations can be affected by land use activities associated with livestock grazing, residential development or agricultural practices.
+A variety of wildlife species including sage grouse, mule deer, whitetail deer, antelope, fox, coyotes, and numerous non-game birds use the tract during various times of the year.
+Wildlife use on this section is not seasonal in nature.
+A search of the Montana Natural Heritage Program database indicates there is a greater landscape for sage grouse in eastern Montana.
+This state trust land parcel is part of that general landscape.
 We do not expect direct or cumulative wildlife impacts would occur as a result of implementing the proposal.